 It is advisable to place the catfish on paper towels prior to wrapping to absorb any excess frying oil, which can contribute to a less desirable texture over time.

-When it comes to reheating, the method chosen can greatly influence the quality of the catfish.
 Baking the catfish on a baking sheet at a temperature of 450°F for approximately 15 minutes is recommended.
 This approach promotes the retention of the crispiness associated with the cornmeal coating, a characteristic that is often lost when using a microwave.
+Additionally, it is crucial to ensure that the reheated catfish reaches an internal temperature of 140°F or higher.

 Conclusion